Kshitiz-alt/Vinsp_Backend/README.md

-# 🎵 M2 Backend - Music API Server
+# 🎵 Visnp - Music API Server

 This is the backend service for the **Vinsp** music streaming web application.
 It provides RESTful APIs for songs, albums, artists, and search functionality.
 It also supports song ZIP downloads and includes performance optimizations like in-memory caching.